 - Prior to the diagnostic period, a patient may require a week or more to adjust to the program or in some cases to complete detoxification or a medication wash.
 During the admission process, our admissions specialists can work with the diagnostic family and referring professionals to help determine if we should add a treatment week prior to the diagnostic stay.
-Alternatively, following clinical assessment, the team may determine that additional treatments weeks would be help assure we deliver the best diagnostic result.
+Alternatively, following clinical assessment, the team may determine that additional treatment weeks would help assure we deliver the best diagnostic result.

 Our program is built to get to the root of issues and treat each disorder in a safe, welcoming environment.
 Here are the issues we diagnose and treat.

 - Anxiety Disorders